Westham Island Bridge: Original bridge

 The reopening of the school for the 1909 year indicates a reversal of a dip in student numbers, probably reflecting an increase in the island general population.
 This may have been a factor in choosing the bridge over ferry option.
 The design comprised three 63 ft king trusses, a 103 ft howe truss, a 123 ft howe truss, and a 140 ft steel swing span.
 The bridge opened to traffic in December 1909, but the official opening was March 1910.
 Efforts to prevent scouring ultimately proved unsuccessful.
 By 1922, the structure was condemned as unstable, and a ferry was temporarily reintroduced.

-Partial rebuilds

 Beyond the ongoing maintenance, the first major rebuild was in 1924/25, when a 100 ft and a 120 ft howe truss and three piers were replaced.
 Two of the piers comprised a cluster of 75 110 ft wooden piles.
 Pile trestle and steel I-beams replaced three king trusses in 1937/38.

 The bridge tender (operator) received a new cabin and housing improvements in 1942/43.
 A temporary ferry service operated from March 1951, while the whole bridge was rebuilt except for the steel swing span.